Documentation Index

 1. Code your solution

-In this example we developed a simple Blueprint that instantiates the graph, runs it, and prints the response on screen.
+In this example we developed a simple Blueprint that instantiates the graph, runs it, and prints the response on screen.2.
+Design your graph

 The sample graph makes an LLM call: